-- □ In a "child custody proceeding" defined as any action, other than an emergency proceeding, that may result in a foster care placement, termination of parental rights, pre-adoptive placement or adoptive placement; and 25 U.S.C. § 1903(1); 25 C.F.R. §23.2. - ☐ Involving an "Indian child" defined as - Unmarried, under the age of 18, and a member of an Indian Tribe; or - Unmarried, under the age of 18, eligible for membership in an Indian Tribe and is the biological child of a member of a federally-recognized Indian Tribe.
+- □ In a "child custody proceeding" defined as any action, other than an emergency proceeding, that may result in a foster care placement, termination of parental rights, pre-adoptive placement or adoptive placement as defined in 25 U.S.C. § 1903(1); 25 C.F.R. §23.2 and - ☐ Involving an "Indian child" defined as - Unmarried, under the age of 18, and a member of an Indian Tribe; or - Unmarried, under the age of 18, eligible for membership in an Indian Tribe and is the biological child of a member of a federally recognized Indian Tribe.
 25 U.S.C. § 1903(4); 25 C.F.R. §23.2.

-Each Tribe determines eligibility for membership or enrollment, not the court.

-If ICWA applies, please also refer to NCJFCI ICWA Checklists:
+Note: Each Tribe determines eligibility for membership or enrollment, not the court.
+If ICWA applies, please also refer to NCJFCJ ICWA Checklists.